Cemetery Without Crosses: Reception

+In Bianco e Nero, author Raymond Chirat said that Cemetery Without Crosses divided French critics.
+Michel Aubriant of Le Journal du Dimanche found the film borrowed from the themes of the spaghetti western but that Hossein lacks the presence of actor like Clint Eastwood.

+Le Canard enchaîné echoed this saying that the films draws a bit too much inspiration from the Italian Westerns, and being shot in Spain, it feels we have difficulty discovering America in this film.
+Alternatively, Louis Chauvet of Le Figaro, Tristan Renaud of Les Lettres Françaises, and Gilbert Picard of Paris Jour found the film satisfying.
+Henry Chapier wrote in Combat that the film was "far from spaghetti westerns and Sergio Leone's arrogance" and that Hossein had "passed the risky test at first glance, pouring into all the generosity of his temperament, his genuine strength and his love for frenzy and the baroque."
+Gene Moskowitz, the longtime Paris correspondent and film critic for Variety, wrote that the film did not work as it too slow-paced.
+He commented that Hossein played the role in a "Robot-like fashion" and that Michele Mercier was "too made up" and lacked the projection and depth to make her vengeful widow acceptable.

 From retrospective reviews, Alex Cox discussed the film in Film Comment, stating that the film "holds its own against art westerns like Once Upon a Time in the West and El Topo" specifically noting Henri Persin's cinematography and Jean Mandaroux's production design.
 James Blackford discussed the release in Sight & Sound, stating that where "Leone exaggerated the western's traits with virtuoso style and grandiouse mise en scene, Hossein's approach is more to distill the genre."
 Blackford compared the film to the work of Jean-Pierre Melville, noting the film was "marked by long periods without dialogue and an intense focus on essential images.
 In this filmic space, every pronounced camera movement, musical cue and look exchanged by the characters heightens the melodrama.
 The result is a compellingly pure take on the western, true to the tradition of French popular cinema."